goaround/affiliate-link-marker/README.txt

 There is a CSS applied to the disclosure `affiliate-marker-disclosure`.
 You can change e.g. the font size with some custom CSS `.affiliate-marker-disclosure { font-size: small; }`.

-= Does it works with JavaScript tracking code? =
+= Does it work with JavaScript tracking code? =

 It only works with HTML `<a href="">` links, not with crazy JavaScript tracking code like `onclick="..."`

 == Screenshots ==

 1. Add your own affiliate related domains or any part of an affiliate links that identifies your affiliate link and change the disclosure text
-1. Every affiliate links is marked by a `*` next to the link text and at the end of post the disclosure will be attached
+1. Every affiliate link is marked by a `*` next to the link text and at the end of post the disclosure will be attached

 == Changelog ==